wbcsd/data-exchange-protocol/decisions/log/0017-life-cycle-status-property-additional-rules.md

 1. Acceptable changes to an existing ProductFootprint that constitute a new version of the ProductFootprint
 2. Changes that require a new ProductFootprint to be created while the previous is being deprecated.
-3. Communication of the status of an existing ProductFootprint if it is invalid / redacted or superseeded by other ProductFootprint(s)
+3. Communication of the status of an existing ProductFootprint if it is invalid / redacted or superseded by other ProductFootprint(s)

 ## Decision